 It’s the middle of the summer, and the garden is producing loads of fruits and vegetables.
 Are you taking advantage of this and preserving some for later in the year when fresh food is hard to come by?
 You need to know how to preserve fruits and vegetables so you can stretch your harvest for months to come.

-It’s so sad that today less and less people are preserving their harvest.
+It’s so sad that today fewer people are preserving their harvest.
 We’ve gotten used to fast everything and it’s a shame.

 How To Preserve Fruits And Vegetables